 First, we had to live in our practically empty house for two weeks sleeping on couch cushions on the floor.
-This was okay because I knew it was just for a couple of weeks and then our house would close and the movers would pack our stuff to get sent to London.
-We’d then spend the next two weeks staying in a cheap hotel, before we took ourselves to London.
+This was okay because I knew it was just for a couple of weeks and then our house would close and the movers would pack up our stuff to be sent to London.
+We would then spend the next two weeks staying in a cheap hotel before taking ourselves to London.

 My good friend, Andrea, so very generously offered us her home to stay in until we leave on May 23rd.
 Anything would be an upgrade from the hotel we were at, but living in Andrea’s house is like living in a model home in a fancy neighborhood.

 And it comes with a bonus – our very own puppy to play with!
 A few days after we moved in, Andrea and her husband left on vacation, so we got the good fortune of dog sitting while they’re gone.
 Lexie’s in heaven – she comes home from school and spends the next hour playing fetch with Foster.
 They even sleep together at night.
 I think London may have lost a little appeal since our flat won’t come outfitted with a puppy.